egrusa99/exercise/docs.md

 This documentation describes how to use the Pavel automated toothbrush.

-Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife, especially alligators(!!).
+Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife, especially alligators!!

 Time to save the work that should disappear.
+This line is really good!

 The toothbrush requires [need info here].